bdimcheff/rainbow-deploys/README.md

 In an ideal world, everybody runs stateless services that have short request/response cycles.
 In the real world, sometimes you need long-running connections and state.
 You may not wish to just restart your backends if they have established connections for a variety of reasons.
 See my blog post on the topic for more info about why you might want to do this.

+## TL;DR

+You can drain stuff by changing a Service's selector but leaving the Deployment alone.
+Instead of changing a Deployment and doing a rolling update, create a new deployment and repoint the Service.
+Existing connections will remain until you delete the underlying Deployment.

 ## Prerequisites

 1. minikube (or another kubernetes)